-- Statewide contracts to purchase vehicles (www.doa.nc.gov/070a). - Contracts for vehicle rental services (www.doa.nc.gov/975b). - Contracts for the fuel card program for MFM vehicles and is a convenience contract for other state entities (www.doa.nc.gov/405g). - Contracts to repair and maintain MFM vehicles and is a convenience contract for all state agencies (www.doa.nc.gov/958b). - Contracts for vehicle bodies, batteries, parts, law enforcement special equipment, oil, fuel, oil recycling and other vehicle related goods and services
+- Statewide contracts to purchase vehicles. - Contracts for vehicle rental services. - Contracts for the fuel card program for MFM vehicles and is a convenience contract for other state entities. - Contracts to repair and maintain MFM vehicles and is a convenience contract for all state agencies. - Contracts for vehicle bodies, batteries, parts, law enforcement special equipment, oil, fuel, oil recycling and other vehicle related goods and services